nyergler/nyergler.github.io/content/posts/2004-10-31-the-holiday-already.md

 It’ll be interesting to see how my family responds; they tend to take the exchange of dollar values very seriously, and when we announced our intentions at dinner a few weeks ago, we were greeted by complete silence.

 If you should, for some reason, want to participate in our Christmas exercise, go ahead, select a gift from [the list][1]  .
-I’ll email you shipping information, and our families (<span class="caps">AA</span>-1 and S-10) will appreciate it, I know.
+I’ll email you shipping information, and our families (AA-1 and S-10) will appreciate it, I know.
 Happy holidays.
 Already.